 – 50g unsalted butter

 – Seeds of 1/2 vanilla pod or 1/2 tsp vanilla extract

 – Chocolate flakes or a little melted chocolate (optional)

 – Heat the oven to 190c/gas mark 5.
 Line two 17cm sandwich tins with foil or baking parchment.

 – Heat half the milk and half the soft brown sugar together in a saucepan until the sugar is dissolved, then add the chocolate and stir over a low heat until melted.
 Remove from the head and leave to cool slightly.

 – Sift the flour, baking powder and cocoa powder together and set aside.
 Put the butter in a large bowl, add the remaining sugar and beat together until light and fluffy, using an electric mixer.
 Gradually add the beaten eggs, alternating each addition with a tablespoon of the flour mixture to prevent it splitting.

 – Fold in the rest of the flour, followed by the remaining milk, then add the still-warm chocolate milk.
 Mix until smooth; it will have a very runny consistency.

-– Divide the mixture between the two lined tins and bake for 20-25 minutes, until risen and firm to the touch.
-Remove from the oven and leave to cool in the tins.
+– Divide the mixture between the 2 lined tins and bake for 20-25 minutes, until risen and firm to the touch.
+Remove from the oven and leave too cool in the tins.

-– Turn the cakes out of their tins and sandwich them together with about a quarter of the frosting.
-Spread a thin layer of frosting over the top and sides to bind any crumbs and then leave to set in the fridge for an hour.
+– Turn the cakes out their cakes and sandwich them together with about a quarter of the frosting. spread a thin layer of frosting over the top and sides to bind any crumbs and then leave to set in the fridge for an hour.

 – Coat with the remaining frosting, smoothing it with a palette knife.
-Sprinkle with chocolate flakes or put the melted chocolate in a parchment piping bag and pip patterns on the cake.
+Sprinkle with chocolate flakes or put the melted chocolate in parchment piping bag and pipe patterns on the cake.